~★~♥~♥~★~ El Morno! ♥~★~★~♥ ~

 I discovered this beautiful roast last year.
-The price tag is not for the faint of heart and I had to order it from our local grocery store but it was well worth it and this family of two spread the expense of several meals!
+The price tag is not for the faint of heart (obviously more expensive than buying you favorite sausage casing type) and I had to order it from our local grocery store but it was well worth it and this family of two spread the expense of several meals!
 I can not wait to make it again this year!
 2011 Crown Roast.

 ★~ Today in History:

 ♥~ 1876 – Alexander Graham Bell received a patent for the telephone.

 ♥~ 1933- Charles Darrow created the game we know as Monopoly.

 ♥~ 1970 – Simon and Garfunkel’s album ‘Bridge Over Troubled Water’ started a ten week run at No.1 on the US chart.
 The duo had split-up by the time of release.

 ♥~ 1976 – A wax Elton John went on display at Madame Tussaud’s in London, the first rocker to appear there since the Beatles 12 years earlier.